tenjava-2014/JordanSicherman-t3/README.md

 -----

 One command drives this plugin - /event.
-/event begin <event> [player]      will begin a specified event and, if given, at a specific player's location.
+/event begin {event} [player]      will begin a specified event and, if given, at a specific player's location.
 /event end      will end all events on the server.
-/event end <event>      will end all of the specified events on the server.
+/event end {event}      will end all of the specified events on the server.

 Events
 -----